Monday, December 19, 2016

 property and had dinner in the main house.

-But the best part of our anniversary was discussing
+But the best part of this anniversary trip was discussing

 16 years' worth of beautiful memories.